-- A. Maintain the rustic road characteristics adjacent to the Skyline Drive and North Chipmunk Coulee corridors. - B. Area zoned Exclusive Agricultural and Transitional Agricultural should be very limited in the Town as they are very restrictive to development.
-Should be used only for prime Agricultural areas.
-These zoning should be changed when possible to more realistic zoning. - C. Amend ordinances to require design guidelines that include site designs, drainage plans, signage, construction material standards, landscape designs and erosion control. - D. Have flexibility to accommodate new developments with newer ownership types.
+- 1. Allow higher density housing development in areas adjacent to existing developments, areas with one (1) mile of the City of La Crosse, areas on fairly level land along adequate highways. - 2.
+Maintain the rustic road characteristic adjacent to the Skyline Drive and North Chipmunk corridors. - 3.
+Areas zoned Exclusive Agricultural and Transitional Agricultural should be very limited in the Town as they are very restrictive to development. - 4.
+Amend ordinance to require design guidelines that include site designs, drainage plans, signage, construction material standards, landscape designs and erosion control.